shiroyasha/blog-source/source/posts/2017-01-21-merging-to-master-is-not-the-end-of-the-line.html.md

 new challenges!
 Not so fast!
 Writing good code and deploying to production is not the end of the game, you have only done half of the job.

+Think about it.
+What is your job?
+To write good code that produces zero bugs, or to make a useful new feature that will improve the lives of your users?
+Hopefully, you choose the second answer.

+If you share my beliefs, a good programmer should always aim to make someone's life better.
+You must make sure that you not only write good code, but to make that code easily and instantly usable.
+In rare occasions, it is even better to simply remove the new feature if you have not met your users expectation.